 (Fig. 30: The Boonton Power Meter Calibration Menu)

-The mater will start at +20 dBm and gradually lower the output power until reaching -99 dBm on the screen at which point it will read complete.
+The meter will start at +20 dBm and gradually lower the output power until reaching -99 dBm on the screen at which point it will read complete.
 If this is not the case (or the meter displays an error) power cycle the meter and try again.
 If this is your second time through contact the SRF Test & Measurement Group Leader for assistance.

 Detach sensor 1 from the calibration port and return it to its original position on the patch panel.